jcupitt/SurfaceAtlasConstruction/NOTES.md

 Remove affine transformation from the anatomy.
-This needs git HEAD MIRTK (in dec 2020), plus a tweak to TOL, see https://github.com/BioMedIA/MIRTK/issues/758
+This needs git HEAD MIRTK (in dec 2020), plus a tweak to TOL, see

+https://github.com/BioMedIA/MIRTK/issues/758

+Not on condor, but it only takes a few hours to run.

 ```
 ./adaptive_remove_affine_transfom.sh 7